hawqffm/HawqD2F/README.md

 ##Creating External Tables and running queries on Hawq:
 First you need to create external tables with the protocol you want to use.
-Note that some datatypes cant be ported 1:1 and have to be edited.
+Note that some datatypes can't be ported 1:1 and have to be edited.
 Refer to http://hawq.docs.pivotal.io/docs-hawq/topics/HAWQDataTypes.html to see how.
 The tables in the Tables.txt are already edited in such manner.

 PXF: Refer to http://hawq.docs.pivotal.io/docs-hawq/topics/PXFExternalTableandAPIReference.html.

-You can use the `CREATE EXTERNAL TABLE ..` commands from the tables.txt if you edit the the location path.
+You can use the `CREATE EXTERNAL TABLE ..` commands from the Tables.txt if you edit the the location path.

 For gpfdist (http://hawq.docs.pivotal.io/docs-hawq/docs-hawq-shared/admin_guide/load/topics/g-gpfdist-protocol.html)

-You can also use the `CREATE EXTERNAL TABLE ..` commands from the tables.txt.
+You can also use the `CREATE EXTERNAL TABLE ..` commands from the Tables.txt.
 Note that you have to deflate your files first and edit the path according to where your deflated files are saved.